 Within the Planned Industrial (P-M) zone there are 50 acres that may be appropriate for emergency shelters.
 The acreage is vacant and not constrained by airport noise and safety hazards; or a zoning overlay that prohibits residential uses.
 Further, none of the sites are identified for residential use by the programs in this Housing Element.
+This land area is sufficient to meet the land needs for future emergency shelters adequate to meet demand for both seasonal and yearround accommodations.

-In addition, following a period of significant industrial construction in the early 2000s, a building resurgence there has been a drop in demand and the city had higher vacancy rates for industrial uses than neighboring cities and the second highest in San Diego County (10.9 percent for Carlsbad versus an average 6.7 percent for the region), providing an opportunity for emergency shelters to locate in vacant buildings.
+In addition, following a period of significant industrial construction in the early 2000s, there has been a drop in demand and the city had higher vacancy rates for industrial uses than neighboring cities and the second highest in San Diego County (10.9 percent for Carlsbad versus an average 6.7 percent for the region), providing an opportunity for emergency shelters to locate in vacant buildings.
 But, in early 2020, the demand for industrial space is heating up, with rental rates for industrial spaces at a record high.
 This, combined with the possibility of businesses looking to relocate international operations back to San Diego County therefore reducing vacancies, may impact the supply of available and affordable industrial land for emergency shelters in the near future.